Rutgers logo

 Define Sustainable and Substantive Community Engagement

-Leverage Rutgers’ educational mission to improve outcomes and reduce disparities for underrepresented and underserved populations in the communities that our campuses are embedded in throughout New Jersey.
+Leverage Rutgers’ educational mission to improve outcomes and reduce disparities for underserved populations in the communities that our campuses are embedded in throughout New Jersey.
 This dimension refers to marshalling the universities’ core activities of teaching, clinical service, research, student, trainee, and staff engagement in service of the public good promoting the institutional commitment to the community on and off campus.
 We must engage our publics, ensure community engagement is reflected in the curriculum, reward community engaged research and scholarship, and nurture reciprocal relationships with community institutions.
 Our aspiration is to serve as institutional anchors, moving beyond location “in” but being “of” and in partnership with the surrounding community.

 Build the Capacity of Leaders to Create Inclusive Climates